 Grand Slam Here We Come!

 Wales v another team who’ll beat them.
 Principality Stadium.
-Sunday 17th November 4.30am AEST.
-On STAN.
+Monday, 18 November 3:10am AEDT.

 The case for another Wallaby win.

 And yes, one swallow doth not a summer make, but it is a hell of a first date though.
-And so it was the case a Twickers last Saturday.
-An awesome first up grand slam date.
-There was the ‘getting to know you’ faze of the first half.
+And so it was the case at Twickers last Sunday, an awesome first up grand slam date.
+There was the ‘getting to know you’ phase of the first half.
 The awkward ‘will we, or won’t we’ dance of the 50-78 minute mark.
-Before you throw your clothes out the window, heat up the custard, crank up the Barry White, whack on the Ol’ Spice and douse yourself with the 5 litre baby oil value pack, before running 25 meters, waving to onlookers on your way and performing a swan dive, sliding towards a sumptuous symphony of ecstasy and glory, just 84 minutes after it all began.
+Before you throw your clothes out the window, heat up the custard, crank up the Barry White, whack on the Ol’ Spice and douse yourself with the 5 litre baby oil value pack before running 25 metres, waving to onlookers on your way and performing a swan dive, sliding towards a sumptuous symphony of ecstasy and glory, just 84 minutes after it all began.

 I need a cigarette.

 So to this week.
 Injuries dictate a number of changes.
-Dirty Harry will miss this match due to concussion stand down protocols and Dylan Pietsch has been sent home for putting up less resistance than Kamala Harris in Pennsylvania.
-When he received a gentle love tap chasing through, in what suspiciously looked like a dive, for a kick chase.
+Dirty Harry will miss this match due to concussion stand down protocols and Dylan Pietsch has been sent home for putting up less resistance than Kamala Harris in Pennsylvania when he received a gentle love tap chasing through, in what suspiciously looked like a dive, for a kick chase.
 Perhaps the rugby gods decided to punish the Wallabies Greg Louganis and reward him with a calf injury later.
-At time of publish the Wallaby XXIII is unknown, with most interest around will the excellent Jeremy Williams start at #6 and will 4N20 be named skipper?
+At time of posting Wallaby XXIII is unknown, with most interest around will the excellent Jeremy Williams start at #6 and will 4N20 be named skipper?

-Whatever happens with Wallaby selections, the simple truth is, Wales are buggered.
-Ex players scathing of the coach, who was their coach during the recent past.
+Whatever happens with Wallaby selections, the simple truth is Wales are buggered.
+Ex players are scathing of the coach, who was their coach during the recent past.
 A team that’s lost 10 in a row.
 A media baying for blood.
-Team injuries, a broke union, a despondent fan base and the dawning and brutal reality that many of them still live in Wales, means this game is simply a bridge too far.
+Team injuries, a broke union, a despondent fan base and the dawning and brutal reality that many of them still live in Wales means this game is simply a bridge too far.

 Fearless Prediction: Australia by 17 and Wazza G checking the position vacant ads Monday.